mozilla-releng/relengdocs/releng101.rst

 What is this?
 -------------

 * a primer for understanding the Mozilla Release Engineering system.
-It strips down our infrastructure into bare essentials.
+It strips down our infrastructure into bare essentials
-* a series of 'walk-throughs' to help connect our concepts, technologies, environments, and src code.
+* a series of 'walk-throughs' to help connect our concepts, technologies, environments, and src code
 * provides code stripped down snippets that represent real source from our repos.

 What this is not
 ----------------

 * documentation.
 We are moving with a strong emphasize to documenting our logic in the src itself.
-These are tutorials that can not be expressed in the code itself.
+These are tutorials that can not be expressed in the code
 * explanation of technologies we use.
-Each walk-through will explain how we use technologies but will point to `software`_ for overviews
+Each walk-through will explain how we use technologies but will point to :ref:`software`_ for overviews
 * an in depth coverage of all our special edge cases, variants, conditions, and the like.

 I hope this provides